struphy-hub/struphy/README.md

 In order to get the STRUPHY code running perform the following steps:

-1. Create a directory for your STRUPHY simulations.
+1. Create a directory that will contain all your STRUPHY simulations.
 The absolute path to this directory will be called `$all_sim` in what follows.
 This directory need not be located in your hylife repository.
+Specific simulations, i.e. their input and output files, will be stored in subfolders of `$all_sim`.
+Let us call one such subfolder `name_of_run` in the following.

 2. In your hylife repository execute
   ```
-  cp -r simulations/example_analytical $all_sim/name_of_run
+  cp -r simulations/template_analytical $all_sim/name_of_run
   ```
   This copies a simulation template from your `hylife` repository to your simulation folder located at `$all_sim` and creates a folder `name_of_run` for the current simulation.
-  Simulation input, output and source files for the current simulation will be in `name_of_run`.
+  Simulation input, output and source files for the current simulation will be in `$all_sim/name_of_run`.

-3. In your hylife repository, in the file `run.sh` set the correct paths in lines 5 and 6
+3. In your hylife repository, in the file `run_STRUPHY.sh` set the correct paths in lines 5 and 6
   ```
   all_sim=$all_sim
   run_dir=name_of_run
   ```

-4. STRUPHY can now be run by executing `./run.sh` in your hylife repository.
+4. STRUPHY can now be run by executing `./run_STRUPHY.sh` in your hylife repository.
 Results will be stored in `$all_sim/name_of_run`.

 ## Running tests